How to Spot Fake Air Jordans

 Today we have two pairs of the Air Jordan 1 and we will have a good look at the small details that tell the big story of counterfeit Nikes.
 We will study the real Air Jordan shoe purchased directly from Nike and the counterfeit shoe imported from South China.
 You will learn how to tell if a Nike shoe is real or fake.
 The secret to making a real sneaker legit check is…quality shoemaking.

 When shopping for real Nike shoes you should expect to pay real Nike prices.
 If you find a rare Air Jordan or a unique color at a price that is too good to be true… then it IS too good to be true.
 Low prices and beat up boxes are your first clue that you have a fake, counterfeit, or illegally smuggled-in B-grade Nike shoe.

 Make any mail-order or E-Bay purchases with trusted retailers.
 Remember, slightly used does not mean the shoes were real Nikes to start with.

 Air Jordon wings logo:

 Studying the real Air Jordan and the fake Air Jordan side-by-side, you can see the factory making copies did a nice job on the logo.
-The artwork on the fake shoe is correct but the real Jordan 1 logo is embossed a little deeper into the leather.
+The artwork on the fake shoe is correct, but the real Jordan 1 logo is still embossed a little deeper into the leather.
 In this case, it’s hard to tell the difference until you look at the pattern of the cut parts.
 The real Nike does not have any stitching guides to help the stitchers locate the panels during assembly.
 The red logo panel of the fake Nike is loaded with these little assembly guides.
-These assembly guides are not a sign of poor shoemaking.
-These marks are very common, just not on the real Air Jordan.
+These assembly guides are not a sign of poor shoemaking and are very common, just not on the real Air Jordan.